Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![Component List](images/2D_SpriteShape_046.png)<br><sub>Fig 39: List of Collider 2D components</sub>

 All Collider 2D components can be used, except for the *Tilemap Collider 2D*.
-However, the **Sprite Shape Controllerâ€™s** Collider properties are only available if either a *Polygon Collider 2D* or *Edge Collider 2D* is attached.
+However, the **Sprite Shape Controller’s** Collider properties are only available if either a *Polygon Collider 2D* or *Edge Collider 2D* is attached.

 ![Polygon default colllider](images/2D_SpriteShape_047.png)<br><sub>Fig 40: Polygon Collider 2D green outline over Sprite Shape</sub>

-When first attached, the Colliderâ€™s mesh and outline does not match the Sprite Shape (see Fig 40).
-To automatically match the Collider mesh to the Sprite Shape, go to the Sprite Shape Controllerâ€™s *Collider* settings (see Fig 41), and check the *Update Collider* checkbox.
+When first attached, the Collider’s mesh and outline does not match the Sprite Shape (see Fig 40).
+To automatically match the Collider mesh to the Sprite Shape, go to the Sprite Shape Controller’s *Collider* settings (see Fig 41), and check the *Update Collider* checkbox.

 ![Match](images/2D_SpriteShape_048.png)<br><sub>Fig 41: *Update Collider *automatically edits the Colldier outline to match the Sprite Shape</sub>

-To make manual edits to the Collider mesh, go to the componentâ€™s settings and enable *Edit Collider* to move and create the Collider meshâ€™s control points (see Fig 42).
+To make manual edits to the Collider mesh, go to the component’s settings and enable *Edit Collider* to move and create the Collider mesh’s control points (see Fig 42).

 ![Edit Collider](images/2D_SpriteShape_049.png)<br><sub>Fig 42: Editing the Collider mesh manually</sub>

 Note that Colliders are unique to each instance of the **Sprite Shape Profile** in the Scene.
 To duplicate a Collider mesh, you must duplicate the entire Sprite Shape object it is attached to as well.